-Fiat Chrysler recalls 1.3 million Ram pickups for fatal software problem
+Fiat Chrysler recalls 1.3 million Ram pickups for possibly fatal software problem

-Fiat Chrysler is recalling 1.3 million pickup trucks because of a software problem tied to at least one death and two injuries.
+Fiat Chrysler is recalling 1.3 million pickup trucks because of a software problem that may be tied to at least one death and two injuries.

 The problem could disable side airbags from deploying and seat belts from tightening in a rollover accident.